USS Aylwin (DD-355): 1944

 Aylwin relieved Dewey on station on 21 July, off Asan Beach.
 Dale in turn relieved Aylwin on station.

 Relieved at 05:30, Aylwin and her colleagues retired to the transport screen northwest of Orote Point and Agana Bay.
 On 25 and 26 July, the destroyer screened a cruiser bombardment of Rota Island and departed the area on the 30th, bound for Eniwetok on the first leg of a voyage home.
 Aylwin stopped at Pearl Harbor from 9 to 11 August and reached Bremerton, Washington, on the 17th for an overhaul.

 Aylwin then went down the coast with USS Colorado and Farragut, reached San Pedro on 10 October, and set out for Hawaii the next day.
 Aylwin then trained in Hawaiian waters until 11 November, when she sailed for the western Pacific in company with USS Baltimore, USS San Juan, and three destroyers.
 She reached Ulithi on 21 November and operated between there and the Philippines into the first week of December 1944.

-On 10 December, Aylwin—flagship of Commander TG 30.8 (a replenishment group), Captain Jasper Acuff—left Ulithi as the 3rd Fleet put to sea.
+On 10 December, Aylwin—flagship of Commander TG 30.8 (a replenishment group) left Ulithi as the 3rd Fleet put to sea.
 Three days later, Aylwin rendezvoused with TF 38 and, upon completion of fueling operations early the following afternoon, cleared the area.

 On the morning of the 17th, TG 30.8 joined TF 38 and again commenced fueling.
 However, the weather soon began growing worse as a typhoon came into the Philippine Sea.

 After Aylwin rolled 70 degrees to port for the first time, her engines were ordered to be stopped.
-At 12:45, Machinists Mate 1st Class Theodore Sarenski was swept overboard; followed 10 minutes later by the chief engineer, Lt.
-E. R. Rendahl, USNR.
-Neither was rescued.
+Two men were swept overboard and lost.

 A leak in the engine room at 19:30 drew all pumps into action.
 Aylwin survived the typhoon, but other ships had not fared so well.
 The storm claimed Hull, Monaghan, and Spence, each with heavy loss of life.

 Her flooding under control, Aylwin arrived at Ulithi three days before Christmas.
 There, she received repairs alongside USS Markab that lasted into January 1945.
 While at Ulithi, Aylwin conducted a brief patrol of the harbor after an explosion in USS Mazama—believed to have been caused by a submarine torpedo—but found no evidence of submarine activity.